earnestt1234/SipperViz/README.md

 See the [releases page](https://github.com/earnestt1234/SipperViz/releases) to get the latest version of SipperViz.
 There are [installation instructions](https://github.com/earnestt1234/SipperViz/blob/master/Installation.md) on how to run SipperViz as either an executable or a Python script.

+There is no manual for SipperViz; however, there is a **[video tutorial series](https://www.youtube.com/playlist?list=PLxQsVixXsC2KhnFNAenjfsLiVUcC6tt6u)** which covers the use of SipperViz from installation to plotting.

+### License

 This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].